 When God began to open my heart and my eyes to the Hebraic roots of my faith, I began searching for the things he wanted me to do, how he wanted me to live, and the things that pleased him.
 In the process, I came across many web sites, newsgroups, chat rooms, media broadcasts and printed materials.
 But it seems much of the identity of Messianic, Torah-Observant believers was this: we eat kosher, keep Sabbath and celebrate the feasts in Leviticus 23.
-But I submit to you that those are the incense ascending to our Father, not the good works that others see that will cause them to glorify the Father.
-What are those good works?
-They are the light, produced by the oil of the Holy Spirit, making our city on a hill something that cannot be hidden.
+But I submit to you that those are like the incense ascending to our Father, not the good works that others see that will cause them to glorify the Father.
+Good works are like the light, produced by the oil of the Holy Spirit, making our city on a hill something that cannot be hidden.
+What are they?

 He has told you, O man, what is good; And what does Yahweh require of you But to do justice, to love kindness, And to walk humbly with your God (Micah 6:8)?